alexchristy/CCDC-X/README.md

 # CCDC-X
 Welcome to the 202X CCDC competition.
 Generate new CCDC style networks on the fly.

-## Setup
+## Quickstart

-Follow the steps below to setup the configure the project.
+Follow the steps below to setup the configure the project and run playbooks right away.

 1) Create Python virtual environment